Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 }
 ```

+Above examples are introduced as the single input examples.
+For more examples, such as batch operation, refer to [here][samples_readme].

 ## Troubleshooting
 ### General
 Text Analytics clients raise exceptions.
 For example, if you try to detect the languages of a batch of text with same